Office of International Students and Scholars

 University of Redlands welcomes students from over 23 nations.
-These students are supported by the International Student Analyst who assists with orientation for new students and all issues that arise during their time at the University, from visa, employment, change of status, reinstatement through questions about cultural references.
+These students are supported by the International Student Advisor and Program Assistant who assists with orientation for new students and all issues that arise during their time at the University, from visa, employment, change of status, reinstatement through questions about cultural references.

 Despite our relatively small numbers, international students are actively involved in clubs and organizations and many choose to make presentations to ensure that U.S. students receive information on other countries.
 This is useful when events occur in places that would otherwise seem remote and unconnected to the University.

 International Student Advisor

-Our office is located in the Multicultural Center in the Hunsaker Center
+Our office is located on the first floor of the Hunsaker Student Center.

 For information on graduate programs and admissions please contact

 Director of International Recruitment

 For information on undergraduate College of Arts and Science undergraduate programs and admissions please contact